Realitaa/google-gemini-genai-api/README.md

 - **URL**: `/generate-from-image`
 - **Method**: `POST`
 - **Body**: `multipart/form-data`
-  - `prompt` (string, optional): The question or instruction related to the image.
+  - `prompt` (string, optional): The question or instruction related to the image (e.g., "Describe this image in 3 sentences.").
   - `image` (file): The image file (e.g., .png, .jpeg).

 ### Generate from Document